git-abhishek/gsoc-2018/Abhishek Singh: Improve Test Coverage and Test Performance.md

     * Buffer Week (Phase 1 or 2 tasks overflow)
   * Week 12: [July 30 - August 3]
     * Buffer Week (Phase 1 or 2 tasks overflow)
+    * Wrap up all the code development
+    * Finish the final report to be submitted

 ### **Students Submit Code and Final Evaluations**

   * Week 13: [August 6 - August 14]
-    * Wrap up all the code development
     * Submit the overall code contribution and reports to GSoC